reyesaldasoro/shading-correction/README.md

 Reyes-Aldasoro, C.C., Retrospective shading correction algorithm based on signal envelope estimation, Electronics Letters (2009), 23 April 2009; Vol. 45, Issue 9, p.
 454-456.
 </b>

 Loading the data into Matlab

 There are two ways to load the data, one is by typing in the command window, for example, to load the image called "image7B.png" you type:

 dataIn=imread('image7B.png');

 This command would read the tif image and put the values inside the variable called "dataIn".
 You can change the name of the variable at will.
 You can also drag and drop, refer to the manual for chromaticity.
-R*E*M*E*M*B*E*R use only a-z, A-Z, numbers or _ for your file names! myFileName.tif is fine, this%file\of*mine.jpg will create problems in some systems.
+REMEMBER, use only a-z, A-Z, numbers or _ for your file names! myFileName.tif is fine, this%file\of\*mine.jpg will create problems in some systems.

 To visualise your image you can open a figure and display it like this:

 figure(1)

 imagesc(dataIn)

 ![Screenshot](userManualShading_01.png)